More popular than Jesus: Escalation and radio bans

-In late July, Unger sent copies of the interviews to radio stations in the American South.
-WAQY disc jockey Tommy Charles in Birmingham, Alabama, heard about Lennon's remarks from his co-presenter Doug Layton and said, "That does it for me.
+In late July, Unger sent copies of the interviews to radio stations in the Southern United States.
+WAQY in Birmingham, Alabama, was among the first to react.
+There, disc jockey Tommy Charles, informed by co-presenter Doug Layton about Lennon's remarks, declared, "That does it for me.
 I am not going to play the Beatles any more."
-During their 29 July breakfast show, Charles and Layton asked for listeners' views on Lennon's comment, and the response was overwhelmingly negative.
-The pair set about destroying Beatles vinyl LPs on-air.
-Charles later stated, "We just felt it was so absurd and sacrilegious that something ought to be done to show them that they can't get away with this sort of thing."
-United Press International bureau manager Al Benn heard the WAQY show and filed a news report in New York City, culminating in a major story in The New York Times on 5 August.
-Sales of Datebook, which had never been a leading title in the youth magazine market beforehand, reached a million copies.
+On their 29 July breakfast show, Charles and Layton asked for listeners' opinions on Lennon's words, and the response was overwhelmingly negative.
+The pair then publicly destroyed Beatles LPs, with Charles later explaining, "We just felt it was so absurd and sacrilegious that something ought to be done to show them that they can't get away with this sort of thing."
+United Press International bureau manager Al Benn heard the WAQY show and filed a news report, which culminated in a major New York Times on 5 August.
+This newfound publicity propelled Datebook, which had not been a leading title in the youth magazine market beforehand, to sell a million copies.

-Lennon's remarks were deemed blasphemous by some right-wing religious groups.
-More than 30 radio stations, including some in New York and Boston, followed WAQY's lead by refusing to play the Beatles' music.
-WAQY hired a tree-grinding machine and invited listeners to deliver their Beatles merchandise for destruction.
-KCBN in Reno, Nevada, broadcast hourly editorials condemning the Beatles and announced a public bonfire for 6 August where the band's albums would be burned.
-Several Southern stations organised demonstrations with bonfires, drawing crowds of teenagers to publicly burn their Beatles records, effigies of the band, and other memorabilia.
-Photos of teenagers eagerly participating in the bonfires were widely distributed throughout the US, and the controversy received blanket media coverage through television reports.
+Right-wing religious groups deemed Lennon's remarks blasphemous.
+More than 30 radio stations followed WAQY's example by refusing to play the Beatles' music.
+WAQY hired a tree-grinding machine and invited listeners to bring their Beatles memorabilia for destruction.
+KCBN in Reno, Nevada, broadcast hourly editorials against the band and announced a public bonfire for 6 August where the band's albums would be burned.
+Many Southern stations organised similar public burnings.
+Photos of teenagers participating in the bonfires were widely distributed throughout the US, and the controversy received extensive media coverage through television reports.
+McCartney later likened these burnings to Nazi book burnings, calling the backlash an example of "hysterical low-grade American thinking".

 The furore came to be known as the "'More popular than Jesus' controversy" or the "Jesus controversy".
 It followed soon after the negative reaction from American disc jockeys and retailers to the "butcher" sleeve photo used on the Beatles' US-only LP Yesterday and Today.
 Withdrawn and replaced within days of release in June, this LP cover showed the band members dressed as butchers and covered in dismembered plastic dolls and pieces of raw meat.
-For some conservatives in the American South, according to Rodriguez, Lennon's comments on Christ now allowed them an opportunity to act on their grievances against the Beatles – namely, their long hair and championing of African-American musicians.
+For some conservatives in the American South, according to Rodriguez, Lennon's comments on Christ now allowed them an opportunity to act on their grievances against the Beatles: namely, their long hair and championing of African-American musicians.